kasper/phoenix/docs/docs/api/modal.md

 ## Static Methods

-- `build(Map<String, AnyObject> properties)` builds a modal with the specified properties and returns it, `origin` should be a function that receives the frame for the modal as the only argument and returns a `Point` object which will be set as the origin for the modal, you must keep a reference to the modal in order for it to stay active
+- `build(Map<String, AnyObject> properties)` builds a modal with the specified properties and returns it, `origin` should be a function that receives the frame for the modal as the only argument and returns a `Point` object which will be set as the origin for the modal, in 4.0.0+ for convenience the `origin` function will also be bound to `didResize` so the modal will reposition automatically on resize, you must keep a reference to the modal in order for it to stay active

 ## Instance Properties